ixartz/Serverless-Boilerplate-Express-TypeScript/README.md

 `serverless-offline-plugin` display a red warning in the console `offline: [object Object]`.
 It's just a warning from [Serverless Offline Plugin](https://github.com/dherault/serverless-offline/blob/b39e8cf23592ad8bca568566e10c3db3469a951b/src/utils/getHttpApiCorsConfig.js).
 Hope it'll solve in the next release of `serverless-offline-plugin`.

+### VSCode information (optional)

+If you are VSCode users, you can have a better integration with VSCode by installing the suggested extension in `.vscode/extension.json`.
+The starter code comes up with Settings for a seamless integration with VSCode.
+The Debug configuration is also provided for frontend and backend debugging experience.

+Pro tips: if you need a project wide type checking with TypeScript, you can run a build with <kbd>Cmd</kbd> + <kbd>Shift</kbd> + <kbd>B</kbd> on Mac.

 ### Contributions

 Everyone is welcome to contribute to this project.
 Feel free to open an issue if you have question or found a bug.